apnadkarni/blt/man/combomenu.rst

 *pathName* **activate** *item*

-  Redisplays *item* using its active colors.
+  Redisplays *item* using its active colors and relief.
 This typically is used by widget bindings to highlight menu items when the pointer is moved over items in the menu.
-Any previously active item is deactivated.  *Item* may be a label, index, or tag, but may not represent more than one menu item.
+Any previously active item is deactivated.
+  *Item* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **add** ?\ *option* *value* ...?